 For example: if you fell off a swing when you were young and broke your arm, the information that swings are potentially dangerous and should be avoided is stored in the subconscious mind.
 This is then fed back through your conscious mind whenever you encounter a swing.

-Your behaviours: your thoughts, hopes and desires are all as a result of the information stored in your subconscious mind.
+Your behaviors: your thoughts, hopes and desires are all as a result of the information stored in your subconscious mind.

 And throughout the day, your conscious mind simply answers yes or no to decisions based on information in the subconscious mind.